 If you’re looking for a yummy yet nutritious change of pace, give this redleafy green a try!

-Microgreens are edible greens that are grown from the seeds of vegetables, herbs, or other plants, rather than as sprouts.
+Microgreens are edible greens that are grown from the seeds of vegetables, herbs, or other plants, rather than as sprouts or shoots.
 These immature greens are sprigs just one to two inches long, with the stem and leaves still attached.

 They have up to 40 times the amount of nutritious antioxidants, vitamins, and minerals than their mature counterparts, including vitamins A, C, E, and K, as well as beta-carotene.
 Because they are harvested at their nutritional peak, they retain very potent nutritional value.

-Microgreens also provide more of “nature’s greatest healer,” chlorophyll, than most other leafy greens.
+Microgreens also provide more of "nature's greatest healer," chlorophyll, than most other leafy greens, making them a great addition to smoothies.
 This all-around veggie powerhouse contains a trove of heart-healthy and potentially cancer-preventing and bone-building benefits, boosting your green smoothie.